originphp/framework/origin/docs/models/saving-data.md

     $entity = $this->MyModel->newEntity(['name'=>'foo']);
 ```

-Patch Entity is used for taking a complex/nested array and patching an existing entity.
+The PatchEntity method is used for taking an existing entity and patching it with data from an array.
+When this entity is saved, only the modified fields will be saved the database.

 From the controller patch entity is used like this:

 ```php
     $entity = $this->MyModel->patchEntity($existing,$this->request->data);
 ```

-You don't have to use `patchEntity`.
-If the entity is already exists, simply by setting any values, they will be marked as modified and you will get the same result.

 ## save(Entity $entity,array $options = [])